dfelinto/blender-manual/manual/modeling/geometry_nodes/utilities/align_euler_to_vector.rst

 .. figure:: /images/modeling_geometry-nodes_point_align-euler-to-vector_node.png
    :align: center

-   The Align Euler to Vector node.
+   :alt: Align Euler to Vector node.

 The *Align Euler to Vector* node rotates an Euler rotation into the given direction.